georchestra/georchestra/security-proxy/README.md

 ## How-to integrate a new application in geOrchestra ?

-The goal here is to take advantage of the [SSO](https://en.wikipedia.org/wiki/Single_sign-on) feature for the new application without having to "CASify" it.
+The goal here is to benefit from the [SSO](https://en.wikipedia.org/wiki/Single_sign-on) feature for the new application without having to "CASify" it.

 ### Proxy configuration

 It may sound obvious, but the new application has to be proxified by the security-proxy first !
-This can be configured in the [targets-mapping](https://github.com/georchestra/datadir/blob/master/security-proxy/targets-mapping.properties) file, which can be found in geOrchestra datadir.
-Remember: changes to this file require the security proxy to be restarted.
+It can be done in the [targets-mapping](https://github.com/georchestra/datadir/blob/master/security-proxy/targets-mapping.properties) file, which can be found in geOrchestra datadir.
+Remember: changes in this file requires to restart the security proxy.
 This file maps public URLs to internal (private) URLs.
 For instance, the `header=http://localhost:8280/header/` line means "requests hitting the /header path should be routed to http://localhost:8280/header".